-Planting & Growing Top Gun Bur Oak will grow to be about 60 feet tall at maturity, with a spread of 15 feet.
-It has a high canopy with a typical clearance of 6 feet from the ground, and should not be planted underneath power lines.
+Planting & Growing

+Bur Oak will grow to be about 80 feet tall at maturity, with a spread of 80 feet.
+It has a high canopy of foliage that sits well above the ground, and should not be planted underneath power lines.
 As it matures, the lower branches of this tree can be strategically removed to create a high enough canopy to support unobstructed human traffic underneath.
-It grows at a medium rate, and under ideal conditions can be expected to live to a ripe old age of 300 years or more; think of this as a heritage tree for future generations!
+It grows at a slow rate, and under ideal conditions can be expected to live to a ripe old age of 300 years or more; think of this as a heritage tree for future generations!

 This tree should only be grown in full sunlight.
 It is very adaptable to both dry and moist locations, and should do just fine under average home landscape conditions.
 It is considered to be drought-tolerant, and thus makes an ideal choice for xeriscaping or the moisture-conserving landscape.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This is a selection of a native North American species.
-This is a 'special order' plant - contact store for details
+This species is native to parts of North America.